 Being Father’s Day, this was used to illustrate the importance of the influence of fathers…and it was a great message.
 As I listened, I couldn’t help (as usual) but think about how this same concept applies to coaches.

 A while back, I received a thank-you card from a former player, and it immediately reminded me why I coach.
 It’s not for the wins (although I HATE to lose), the trophies (although they are cool), or the paycheck (although it does make me rich…ok that part isn’t true).

 To be truthful, I often struggle with whether I’m “doing enough” to make a positive impact on our players.
-It becomes easy to begin playing the “comparison game.”
-But while looking to others for ideas is one thing, doing the comparison thing can quickly lead to self-doubt and then becoming paralyzing.

 But while we cannot be perfect, we can certainly make a decision about what kind of coach we will try our best to be.